Technology

 Only suppliers with more than 250,000 customers are legally obliged to offer the discount.
 These are:

-Atlantic, British Gas, Co-operative Energy, EDF Energy, Eon, Ebico, Extra Energy, First Utility, M&S Energy, Npower, OVO Energy, Sainsbury's Energy, Scottish Gas, Scottish Hydro, Scottish Power, Southern Electric, SSE, Swalec, Utilita and Utility Warehouse.
+Atlantic, British Gas, Co-operative Energy, Economy Energy, EDF Energy, Eon, Extra Energy, First Utility, Flow Energy, M&S Energy, Npower, OVO Energy, Sainsbury's Energy, Scottish Gas, Scottish Hydro, Scottish Power, Southern Electric, Spark Energy, SSE, Utilita and Utility Warehouse.

+You can find out more about these energy suppliers, including what their customers really think of them - see the best and worst energy companies.

 Some smaller suppliers also offer the discount.
 These are:

-Bristol Energy, GB Energy and Our Power.
+Bristol Energy, Fischer Energy and Our Power.
 If your supplier isn't listed, check with it whether it offers the Warm Home Discount.

 How to apply for the Warm Home Discount

 Households in the core group should automatically receive the discount on their energy bill without having to take any action.
 You should get a letter confirming this, or telling you how to apply, if necessary.
-You should receive this letter by 16 December 2016.
-All payments are usually made during the winter months.
+You should receive this letter by 30 November 2017.
+All payments are usually made during the winter months (by the end of March 2018, at the latest).

 If you think you qualify in the core group but don't get a letter, contact the government's Warm Home Discount team on 0345 603 9439 (Monday to Friday, 8.30am to 4.30pm).